qboileau/montpellier-jug/README.md

 # Installation

+## Database installation

-** A posgresql database named "jug" must be accessible for user jug / sofree
+Runtime: A posgresql database named "jug" must be accessible for user jug / sofree Build time (jooq code generation): : A posgresql database named "jugbuild" must be accessible for user jug / sofree

 **You need to run this app with java 8!**